-The landlord submitted a second signed Proof of Service of the Notice of Direct Request Proceeding which declares that on November 23, 2017, the landlord served Tenant M.C. the Notice of Direct Request Proceeding by handing the documents to Tenant R.G.
-The landlord had a witness sign the Proof of Service of the Notice of Direct Request Proceeding to confirm this service.
-Based on the written submission of the landlord and in accordance with section 89(2) of the Act, I find that Tenant M.C. has been duly served with the Direct Request Proceeding documents on November 23, 2017.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on May 11, 2018, the landlord served Tenant A.D. by leaving the Notice with Tenant J.B., an adult who resides with Tenant A.D.
+The landlord had Tenant J.B. and a witness sign the Proof of Service of the Notice of Direct Request Proceeding to confirm this service.
+Based on the written submission of the landlord and in accordance with section 89(2) of the Act, I find that Tenant A.D. has been duly served with the Direct Request Proceeding documents on April 26, 2018.